 Recent research from both neuro- and social science has revealed that behaviour – from simple actions (i.e. reaching for a glass of water) to long-term goal pursuit (preparing for an exam) – is most effective if people can visualise both the behaviours and the consequences they want to bring about.

-This event will provide experiences that participants can explore.
+This event provided experiences that participants could explore.

-These hands-on experiences are accompanied by talks, posters and movie clips to show how such imagery can also be utilised.
+These hands-on experiences were accompanied by talks, posters and movie clips to show how such imagery could also be utilised.